-The initial cost of property and equipment consists of its purchase price, include import duties, taxes and any directly attributable costs of bringing the asset to its working condition and location for its intended use.
+Property and equipment, except for land, are stated at cost, less accumulated depreciation, amortization, and impairment loss, if any.
+The initial cost of property and equipment consists of its purchase price, including import duties, taxes, and any directly attributable costs of bringing the asset to its working condition and location for its intended use.
 Expenditures incurred after the assets have been put into operation, such as repairs and maintenance, are normally charged to operations in the period in which the costs are incurred.
 In situations where it can be clearly demonstrated that the expenditures have resulted in an increase in the future economic benefits expected to be obtained from the use of an item of property and equipment beyond its originally assessed standard of performance, the expenditures are capitalized as an additional cost of property and equipment.
 When assets are retired or otherwise disposed of, the cost and the related accumulated depreciation are removed from the accounts and any resulting gain or loss is reflected as part of current operations.

-Depreciation and amortization are computed using the straight-line method over the estimated useful lives (EUL) of the related assets.
+Depreciation is computed using the straight-line method over the following average EUL: